garrettmflynn/webnwb/README.md

 #### Write Access
 ##### Scripting
-1. Use neurodata_type_def to limit the type produced at a certain position
+1. Use neurodata_type_def to limit the type produced at a certain position (instead of blind matching)

 ##### File Creation
 1. Validate writing a dataset using [best practices](https://www.nwb.org/best-practices/) and the [schema](https://nwb-schema.readthedocs.io/en/latest/format_description.html#nwbcontainer-nwbdata-nwbdatainterface-base-neurodata-types-for-containers-and-datasets)
 2. Allow writing a dataset in place using the File Access API (Chrome)